timescale/docs/cloud/multi-factor-authentication.md

 ## Remove two-factor authentication

-If you need to enroll a new device for two-factor authentication, you may need to remove two-factor authentication settings from your account and then add it again.
+If you need to enroll a new device for two-factor authentication, you can remove two-factor authentication from your account and then add it again with your new device.

 <procedure>